MFlowCode/MFC/docs/documentation/case.md

 - `file_per_process` deactivates shared file MPI-IO and activates file per process MPI-IO.
 The default behavior is to use a shared file.
 File per process is useful when running on 10's of thousands of ranks.
-If `file_per_process` is true, then , simulation, and post_process must be run with the same number of ranks.
+If `file_per_process` is true, then pre_process, simulation, and post_process must be run with the same number of ranks.

 - `cons_vars_wrt` and `prim_vars_wrt` activate output of conservative and primitive state variables into the database, respectively.